Alexia/openufo-motion/Serial.md

 ### Move Gantry, Continuous (string, three characters {f|b|s}{l|r|s}{u|d|s})

 Instruct the gantry to `move` continously in the specified direction.
 This is equivalent to holding the joystick in that direction.
-The machine will still obey limit switches
+The machine will still obey limit switches and stop movement.
+The movement will not restart after a limit switch is triggerred.
 CAUTION!
 Do not use with the cabinet door open.

 The data format is three characters corresponding to the three directions of travel.
 All directions accept `s` to stop.
 All three positions must be sent.
 Invalid values will stop that direction, but this should not be relied on as it is undefined behavior and may change in the future.